Arsia Mons: Structure

 The caldera of Arsia Mons was formed when the mountain collapsed in on itself after its reservoir of magma was exhausted.
 There are many other geologic collapse features on the mountain's flanks.
 The caldera floor formed around 150 Mya ago.

 The shield is transected roughly northeast to southwest by a set of collapse features.
 The collapse features on the shield are connected by a line of small shield volcanoes on the floor of the caldera.
 It is possible that this line represents a significant fault similar to others found on the Tharsis bulge.
 This fault may represent the source of the Arsia lavas.

 The rift area to the southwest has been imaged in significant detail by the European Space Agency probe Mars Express.
 In 2004, a 3D map of this region was created at high resolution.
 Cliffs, landslides, and numerous collapse features can be seen in this detailed image.
 Combined with the extensive lava flows at the termination of the rift, this may reveal areas that drained the caldera lavas and contributed to the collapse.

 The northwest flank of the volcano is significantly different and rougher than the southeast flank, and the features may represent evidence of glaciers.

 Possible plate tectonics

 The three Tharsis Montes, together with some smaller volcanoes to the north, form a rather straight line.
 It has been proposed that these are the result of plate tectonics, which on Earth makes chains of "hot spot" volcanoes.

 History

-The most recent eruptive episode in the history of Arsia Mons, among the youngest on Mars, involved at least 29 vents within the caldera and also eruptions on the flank aprons along the north-south axis of the volcano.
-This activity is thought to have extended from 200–300 Ma to 10–90 Ma ago, peaking at 150 Ma with eruption rates in the caldera of 1–8 km3 per Ma.
+The most recent eruptive episode in the history of Arsia Mons, among the youngest on Mars, involved at least 29 vents within the caldera and also eruptions on the flank aprons along the north–south axis of the volcano.
+This activity is thought to have extended from 200 to 300 Ma to 10–90 Ma ago, peaking at 150 Ma with eruption rates in the caldera of 1–8 km3 per Ma.
 This low recent rate contrasts with an average rate of 270 km3/Ma over the volcano's inferred entire 3400 Ma history.